Netdex/android-usb-script/README.md

 alphanumeric display devices.
                                                                       - Wikipedia
 ```
-With a small kernel patch, Android devices possess the ability to emulate HID devices.
-That is, they are able to act as any HID device (mouse, keyboard, MIDI keyboard, etc.), even simultaneously.
-The `android-keyboard-gadget` patch which this project relies on exposes two HID descriptors, for mouse and keyboard.
-This app provides a simple interface for scripting an HID device emulator, controlling the emulated mouse and keyboard programmatically.
-In addition, this app contains wrappers around the HID devices, allowing developers to easily integrate HID functionality into their own apps.
+This app provides an easy way to script HID interactions intuitively, with feedback.
+In addition, it contains wrappers around the HID devices allowing developers to easily integrate HID functionality into their own apps.

 On the news recently, use and abuse of the trust given to HID devices was demonstrated with the [BadUSB](https://www.wired.com/2014/07/usb-security/) attack, where USB devices were abused to utilize HID protocol to carry out nefarious actions.